StyraInc/opa-springboot/README.md

 be used to publish events when a request is authorized or denied.
 By following the spring-security convention, `OPAAuthorizationEventPublisher` publishes `AuthorizationDeniedEvent` when a request is denied, however does not publish `AuthorizationGrantedEvent` when a request is granted (since it could be quite noisy).
-Clients could change this behavior using `opa.authorization-event.denied.enabled` and `opa.authorization-event.granted.enabled` properties.
+Clients could change this behavior via `opa.authorization-event.denied.enabled` and `opa.authorization-event.granted.enabled` properties.

+Emitted `AuthorizationDeniedEvent` and `AuthorizationGrantedEvent` contain `OPAAuthorizationDecision` which has a reference to the corresponding `OPAResponse` and clients could access the response returned from the OPA server.

 In order to listen to these events, clients could annotate a method with `@EventListener` in a bean, such as:
 ```java